Supreme Court Rules Anti-Abortion Centers Can Limit Options They Present To Women

 “Speakers should not be forced by their government to promote a message with which they disagree, and pro-life pregnancy centers in California should not be forced to advertise abortion and undermine the very reason they exist.”

-The California Attorney General disagreed with Sessions and called the decision “unfortunate.”
+The California attorney general disagreed with Sessions and called the decision “unfortunate.”

 Today’s #SCOTUS ruling in #NIFLAvBecerra is unfortunate & undercuts efforts to make sure #California women are aware of publicly funded reproductive healthcare services.
 (1/2) https://t.co/z0pKFLGXmS